List of games by Supermassive Games

 Supermassive Games is a British video game developer based in Guildford, Surrey.
-The company was co-founded by brothers Pete and Joe Samuels in 2008; Pete served as chief executive officer, while Joe was the studio's commercial director.
+The company was co-founded by brothers Pete and Joe Samuels in 2008; Pete was chief executive officer, while Joe was the studio's commercial director.
 The brothers both stepped down from their roles in 2024.
 Until 2018 Supermassive worked almost exclusively with Sony Interactive Entertainment, first working on downloadable content for Media Molecule's LittleBigPlanet.
 The studio published their first game, Big Match Striker, in September 2010.
 It was free-to-play and put players head-to-head in a combination of football management strategy and trivia.
 Supermassive worked on multiple games that utilised the PlayStation Move motion controller including Start the Party! and Sackboy's Prehistoric Moves, both of which were released in 2010.
 In 2012, the studio partnered with the BBC and released Doctor Who: The Eternity Clock.
 It was intended to be the first game of a trilogy, but it was poorly received.
 The BBC announced the decision to cancel the other two games the following year.
 However, another partnership game with the BBC, Wonderbook: Walking with Dinosaurs, was released in 2013.

 In 2015, the studio released their breakout title, Until Dawn, which won the BAFTA Games Award for Original Property in 2016.
 The game was initially envisioned as a PlayStation Move title, but all motion controls were dropped when it was retooled into a PlayStation 4 game.
 Until Dawn is a teen survival horror game inspired by slasher films, and it became an unexpected success for Sony.
 With the success of Until Dawn, the studio continued to expand the universe, releasing two spin-off titles; Until Dawn: Rush of Blood (2016) and The Inpatient (2018), for PlayStation VR, Sony's virtual reality headset.
 In January 2024, a remake of Until Dawn was announced for PlayStation 5 and Windows, and released on 4 October.
 Although Supermassive did not develop the remake, the game was developed by Ballistic Moon, which had multiple former Supermassive leads on the team.
 A film adaptation of the game was released in theaters on 24 April 2025.
 The studio also released the critically panned Bravo Team (2018) for PS VR.
 Supermassive initially wanted it to be "the game which defines shooters on VR", but it faced various challenges throughout its development cycle.
 In December 2018, Supermassive published Shattered State.
 The game was developed in partnership with Google and released exclusively for Google Daydream.